-“There’s a strong push to bring in cultural and local components into the classroom and to make these resources accessible to teachers.
-It also seems that the teachers are doing a good job of bringing in current events or social issues from the community”, said Rebecca Smith, Account Lead at Learning Bird.
-As an example, one of the topics they focused on was telling the story of a big project by the Manitoba Hydro energy company and its impacts on communities in the area.
-“Understanding how this development can bring both positive and negative impacts to land and people is really interesting and important”, said Rebecca.
+“There’s a strong push to bring in cultural and local components into the classroom and to make these resources accessible to educators.
+It also seems that the educators are doing a good job of bringing in current events or social issues from the community”, said Rebecca Smith, Account Lead at Learning Bird.
+For example, one of the topics they focused on was telling the story of a big project by the Manitoba Hydro energy company and its impacts on communities in the area.
+“Understanding how this development can bring both positive and negative impacts to land and people is really interesting and important,” said Rebecca.

-During the 2017-2018 school year, the principal, Nic Campbell, asked teachers to think of topics they needed resources for.
+During the 2017-2018 school year, the principal, Nic Campbell, asked educators to think of topics they needed resources for.
 There was a strong focus on developing culturally relevant materials for math and science.
-For example, one of the science topics was on Astronomy and First Nations.
+For example, one of the science topics was Astronomy and First Nations.
 These resources explore what the stars can teach us about Cree culture and storytelling.
 Other topics of interest included genetics, reproduction, factoring, and hydroelectric power.

 This year, Rebecca visited the school for two days to deliver training to the educators.
 When asked to describe her experience in the community, Rebecca said, “It’s a close-knit and welcoming community.
 When I drove up to the store, people from the community were joking around because my car was too big for me.
 They were right.
 The car was huge!
 So yes, both the community and school members were very welcoming and had a good sense of humour.”
 During her visit, Rebecca updated the Learning Bird Nest server, delivered group training, and then had a chance to work one-on-one with the educators.
 “I think the educators appreciated the hands-on aspect of the training.
 They were able to work with the resources, got a feel for what was available on the platform, and practiced working with different resources.”